Rare Champagne grape varieties – this is their story

 Hence most of the four varieties have naturally died out, to the point where they are now on the edge of disappearance from the region, which the laws had decreed was their ultimate fate.
 In context, there are only about 90 hectares left in the entirety of Champagne.
-As Champagne has 34,400 ha of vineyards, that’s just 0.26% of the surface area.
+As Champagne has 34,400 ha of vineyards, that’s about 0.3% of the surface area.

 Of what’s left, Pinot Blanc has the lion’s share with 85 ha.
 There’s four ha of Petit Meslier, around two hectares of Arbane and one of Pinot Gris.
 Most, but not all, survive in the southern Aube sub-region.
 All are now ancient, gnarled and low yielding vines; well advanced into their sunset years.
 Oblivion beckons.